rkgofiitk/academic-issues.github.io/Topics/PhDsAtoldIITs.md

 trigger a competition.
 The matching process could be open or based on the criterion of equitable distribution.
 The competition is more intense in the depts where the matching process is open, and poaching happens.
 However, equitable distribution is also fraught with problems where students may have to join a least preferred professor and get demotivated.
 I have no straightforward solution to it.
 I know one of the new IITs is experimenting with a supervisor matching algorithm which they call "hunger algorithm."
+The algorithm has not proved any good except for landing a student under care of an unwilling professor.

 Let me deal a bit with research agenda.
 For example, in Computer Science, the agenda is set by big companies like Google and Microsoft.
 All undergraduate students want to work in AI/ML and Data Science.
 I have discussed it in an [earlier blog](../AI-ML-DataScience.md).